Skip to main content

 Jason represents private and publicly held companies, individuals and investment firms in a wide range of transactions from formation to finance, and eventually to exit or and acquisition.
 He focuses on mergers and acquisitions, capital finance, securities and general corporate matters.
 Jason’s experience includes the representation of both buyers and sellers in mergers, stock and asset purchases, management buyouts, reorganizations and related transactions.
 He has represented companies in a wide range of industries, including life sciences, medical devices, software and online services, consumer products, food and beverage and engineered products.

-Jason co-chairs our Mergers & Acquisitions and Strategic Joint Ventures group and leads our Consumer Products and Food and Beverage practices.
+Jason co-chairs our Mergers & Acquisitions practice and leads our Consumer Products and Food and Beverage practices.

 Jason represents private and publicly held companies, individuals and investment firms in a wide range of transactions from formation to finance, and eventually to exit or and acquisition.
 He focuses on mergers and acquisitions, capital finance, securities and general corporate matters.
 Jason’s experience includes the representation of both buyers and sellers in mergers, stock and asset purchases, management buyouts, reorganizations and related transactions.
 He has represented companies in a wide range of industries, including life sciences, medical devices, software and online services, consumer products, food and beverage and engineered products.

-Jason co-chairs our Mergers & Acquisitions and Strategic Joint Ventures group and leads our Consumer Products and Food and Beverage practices.
+Jason co-chairs our Mergers & Acquisitions practice and leads our Consumer Products and Food and Beverage practices.

 Craig Dupper